Structural Integration: Is it for you?

-Emma is a talented, knowledgeable, empathic, and caring bodyworker.” ~ Helen M.
+“Emma is a talented, knowledgeable, empathic, and caring bodyworker.” ~ Helen M.

-Some clients come to me to ease their chronic pain and stress while others are hoping to improve their athletic performance, manage injuries or simply enjoy regular bodywork for general health and wellbeing.
+Some clients come to me to ease their chronic pain and stress while others hope to improve their athletic performance, manage injuries or enjoy regular bodywork for general health and well-being.